electerm/electerm/README.md

 ## dowload
 http://electerm.html5beta.com

-## or install from npm(linux x86-64 only)
+## or install from npm
 ```
 npm i -g electerm

-# after install it will open at once
+# after install it will open at once for windows and linux,
-# you can  run it from terminal by
-electerm
+# for mac, will open the drag to install panel

 ```

 ## feature